Drummond Company: Coal mines

 Drummond operates the Pribbenow and El Descanso mines near La Loma in the Cesar Department in northern Colombia.
 Both mines produce bituminous coal.
 Production from Pribbenow, comprising almost 50% of all coal mined in Colombia, is exported to 11 countries.
 The company is "Colombia’s second-biggest thermal coal producer."

 Perry Supply

 The company owns Perry Supply, a subsidiary founded in 1913, which sells "mining, foundry, construction, and industrial supplies."

 Foundry coke

 The company also owns Alabama By-Products Corporation, also known as ABC Coke, located in Tarrant, Alabama.
 According to Forbes, it is "the largest single producer of foundry coke in the U.S.."
-Starting 2015, Drummond funneled money though its law firm Balch & Bingham to a retired state legislator Oliver Robinson.
+Starting 2015, Drummond funneled money through its law firm Balch & Bingham to a retired state legislator Oliver Robinson.
 In exchange for over $100,000, Robinson encouraged residents not to cooperate with the Environmental Protection Agency's efforts to list areas of north Birmingham as a Superfund site due to pollution caused by ABC.
 In 2017 Robinson pled guilty to various corruption charges.